hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intro/index.md

 ]

 ???
-Seeing the value in infrastructure as a service, cloud providers began to form, standards emerged, and compute is at our fingertips
+Seeing the value in infrastructure as a service, cloud providers began to form, standards emerged, and compute is at our fingertips.
+Providers offer various types of

 ---
 name: datacenter-as-comp